 A dental implant is an option to replace a missing tooth.
 Unlike root canals, an implant means removing the old tooth entirely and replacing it with an artificial tooth that is firmly attached to the bone.
 In this procedure, our Las Vegas implant dentist implants a small titanium shaft into the jaw bone and the bone is allowed to heal around the shaft.
 The bone grows around it forming a tight connection, this is called integration.

 Lower dentures are often very hard to live with due to lack of bone support.
 Implants can be placed in the lower jaw for better retention of a lower full denture.

 Dental Implants vs Dental Bridges

 Dental implants are a better alternative to bridges (also known as partial dentures) since they do not require any adjustments to the healthy teeth that are adjacent to the missing tooth.
 As discussed in the bridge section in order to place a bridge the adjacent teeth will be reduced in size in order for the bridge to be placed.
 Implants are better alternatives to partial dentures since they are fixed and not removable.

 Dental implants can be placed immediately following an extraction or later when the extraction site is completely healed.
 Every case is different and your implant dentist will determine which route will be best for you.
 Usually an extraction site takes 2-3 months to completely heal.

 A bone graft is needed in many cases to preserve the area for a future dental implant.
 After the bone is ready the implant will be placed and let heal for 3-6 months depending on the condition of the bone.

 Our dentist will evaluate the dental implant and the bone and determine if the implant is ready to be restored with a crown and become functional.
 If an implant is restored too early due to the functional forces it can become loose and fail.
-This is why it is important to wait for proper integration of the implant before placing a crown or any other restoration on the implant.
+This is why it is important to wait for proper integration of the dental implant before placing a crown or any other restoration on the implant.